anjiro/statipy/Readme.md

 		**(default: `content`)**
 	- `output_dir`: the directory in which to store the output **(default: `output`)**
+	- `root_subdir`: a subdirectory in `content_dir` whose contents will
+		be copied to the root of your site instead.
+This is useful for keeping your files organized in `content_dir`.
 	- `default_template`: the default filename to use for templates if not otherwise specified in Markdown metadata variables **(default:
 		`default.jinja`)**